OpenNeptune3D/OpenNept4une/README.md

 ## De-Elegoo-izing the Neptune 4 Series 3D Printers

-**NOTE: The touch-screen will not be functional after this!
-Please download mobileraker phone app instead**
+**NOTE: The Touch-Screen Display Service is in Beta (Most functions work and recieves frequent code updates).
+An alternative until the service is completed is the mobileraker phone app **

 **LED’s, ADXL & WiFi Working on all Variants**